 - Conducted an outline analysis of the advantages and disadvantages of each of the options

 - Conducted an initial triage: Yes, the option seemed clearly worthwhile; Maybe, more information would be needed to support a decision; or No, the option seemed clearly not worth pursuing.

-The RMS team then selected six of the most promising options for further analysis in the second part of the workshop.
+The agency team then selected six of the most promising options for further analysis in the second part of the workshop.
 They covered a range of different forms of response, including testing, verification of both products and suppliers, and procurement process improvements.

 - A further ten options were identified as potentially highly worthwhile, for more detailed investigation following the implementation of the first six